rbisdorff/Digraph3/docSphinx/tutorial.rst

 Strong components
 .................

-As the original digraph *dg* was connected (see above the result of the ``dg.showShort()`` command), both to the symmetric and transitive closures together, will necessarily produce a single strong commponent, i.e. a complete digraph.
+As the original digraph *dg* was connected (see above the result of the ``dg.showShort()`` command), both the symmetric and transitive closures operated together, will necessarily produce a single strong commponent, i.e. a complete digraph.
 We may sometimes wish to collapse all strong components in a given digraph and construct the so reduced digraph.
-Using ``StrongComponentsCollapsedDigraph`` constructor here will render a single hyper-node gathering all the original nodes :
+Using the ``StrongComponentsCollapsedDigraph`` constructor here will render a single hyper-node gathering all the original nodes :
     >>> from digraphs import StrongComponentsCollapsedDigraph
     >>> sc = StrongComponentsCollapsedDigraph(dg)
     >>> sc.showAll()